henderea/MacShellScripts/README.md

       * `-d` or `--advanced-average` to use k-means (with minimum optimal k) to find a list of averages and use the closest one for the progress bar and displayed average (default is to use overall average)
       * `-o` or `--command-override` to override the maven command (disables average tracking options and skip test option) (default is `clean install` (with optional `-D skipTests`) and not disabling any options)
       * `-p` or `--package` to run `mvn clean package` (with optional `-D skipTests`) (default is `mvn clean install` (with optional `-D skipTests`) (supports average tracking)
+      * `-h` or `--hide-between` to hide the output between the end of test results (the line starting with "Tests run:") and the next trigger line
    * **displays:** a Growl notification indicating success or failure
    * **requires:** Ruby, maven, Growl, `growlnotify`, `lib/format.rb`, `lib/maputil.rb`, and `lib/kmeans.rb`
    * **note:** `growlnotify` is available in Homebrew and from the Growl website